 - Students who intend to continue their studies in the United States can return with a pending change of educational level or transfer Form I-20.

-Will USC provide assistance for international students and family members who need to apply for visas to attend a rescheduled commencement?
+Will USC provide assistance for international students and family members who need visas to attend a rescheduled commencement?

-USC will provide a letter of invitation describing the new commencement details, for the purpose of students and family members applying for B-2 visitors visas to visit the U.S. for USC commencement.
-The letter will be available via a link on the commencement website one week after the rescheduled date is announced.
+USC will provide a letter of invitation describing the new commencement details, for the purpose of students and family members applying for B-2 visitors visas for USC commencement.
+The letter will be available via a link on this website one week after the rescheduled date is announced.
 International students who apply for B-2 visas to attend commencement should also bring a copy of their latest I-20 form to the visa interview, even if the I-20 is expired since this is evidence of previous F-1 status during enrollment at USC.

 For questions about visas for international students and family members entering the U.S. for commencement, contact the Office of International Services via email at firstname.lastname@example.org.